aliemad5/Keras-custom-image-deep-learning-code/README.md

 ## Instructions

--Open Google Colab
+- Open Google Colab

--Create a new notebook
+- Create a new notebook

--Mount Google Drive
+- Mount Google Drive

 Run the following to link your Drive with Colab:
 ```python